www.carrozzieri-italiani.com

 Founded in 1916 by Giacinto Ghia, Carrozzeria Ghia began by building custom cars, military vehicles, and buses.
 After World War I, Ghia shifted its focus to producing custom car bodies for luxury and performance vehicles.
 Ghia became known for its extravagant, bold designs that often broke with tradition, making its vehicles stand out for their futuristic aesthetics.

 Ghia’s influence peaked in the 1950s and 1960s with designs like the Volkswagen Karmann Ghia and Chrysler Ghia Specials.
-These cars were noted for their streamlined, elegant shapes, often incorporating unique design elements that made them highly desirable in both Europe and the United States.
+These cars were noted for their streamlined, space age inspired, elegant shapes, often incorporating unique design elements that made them highly desirable in both Europe and the United States.
 Although Ghia was later acquired by Ford, its early designs remain iconic in automotive history.

 Bertone: Bold Designs and Aerodynamics